Brett-Kennedy/ArithmeticFeatures/README.md

 ### Linear Discriminant Analysis
 ![Linear Discriminant Analysis](https://github.com/Brett-Kennedy/ArithmeticFeatures/blob/main/Results/results_27_08_2021_00_59_56_plot.png)
-This shows similar results, but was slow to execute over 100 datasets, so was removed from the test file, along with QDA.
+This shows similar results, but was slow to execute over 100 datasets, so was removed from the test file, along with Quadratic Discriminant Analysis (QDA).